telerik/kendo-react-layout/docs/tabstrip/index.md

 ```

-Apart from text elements, a tab title is also able to accommodate any React component.
+Apart from plain text, a tab title is also able to accommodate any React component.

 **Position**